Previous dayApril 16, 2026Next day

 7.0 km1--✓ ReviewedUSGS →

-A magnitude 2.8 seismic event took place 17 km SE of Silver Springs, Nevada on April 16, 2026 at 18:23 UTC.
-It arrived roughly 10 hours after a larger magnitude 3.0 mainshock in the same 20 km area, placing it within the typical aftershock window.
+On April 16, 2026, worldwide seismic activity registered a magnitude 2.8 earthquake 17 km SE of Silver Springs, Nevada at 18:23 UTC.
+Coming 10 hours after a magnitude 3.0 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-The hypocenter lay at 7.0 km, placing this in the shallow crustal category.
+At a depth of 7.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 39.314°, -119.062°.
+Coordinates: 39.314°, -119.062°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16